gawati/gawati-portal-fe/README.txt

+Start server with:

+ node ./bin/www

+and with:

-Start server with node ./bin/www
+ PORT=XXXX node ./bin/www

+to start on port XXXX